Bios

 ̌

-She is associate professor of Black Aesthetics & Poetics in the department of Critical Race and Ethnic Studies at the University of California Santa Cruz.
-She teaches classes on Global African music and performance, creative research methods, poetry, poetics, Black Feminisms, and love.
+As associate professor of Black Aesthetics & Poetics at the University of California Santa Cruz's Division of Humanities in the department of Critical Race and Ethnic Studies, she teaches creative classes on African Diasporic music and performance, poetry and poetics, contemporary art futures, Black Studies, and Black Feminist methods.

-fahima makes her home on the central California coast where she practices a yoga lifestyle grounded in daily rituals of love, joy, and peace.
-She is at work on a third poetry book, a novel, and an essay collection.
+She lives on the central California coast where she practices a yoga lifestyle grounded in daily rituals of communal love, joy, and peace.
+She is currently at work on a poetry book called, Cosmic Libido and a lyrical essay book called, Love Scene, or dancehall on the radio.